elmtree-askmo/cloudcannon-app/content/learn/computer-science/what-information-is-contained-in-the-tcp-header-fields-related-to-sequence-and-acknowledgment.md

 seo:
   title: QuickTakes | Computer Science
   page_description: >-
-    This content discusses the key fields in the TCP header related to sequence and acknowledgment, which are vital for ensuring reliable data transmission and maintaining the integrity and order of data.
+    This content explains the critical fields in the TCP header related to sequence and acknowledgment, highlighting their roles in ensuring reliable and ordered data transmission.
   page_keywords: >-
-    TCP header, sequence number, acknowledgment number, reliable transmission, data integrity, ordered delivery, data reassembly, transmission control protocol, retransmission, connection-oriented protocol
+    TCP, sequence number, acknowledgment number, TCP header, data transmission, reliable communication, ordered delivery, data integrity, connection-oriented protocol, retransmission
 author: QuickTakes
 question: >-
     What information is contained in the TCP header fields related to sequence and acknowledgment?